 In the financial resources session, we engage investors and strategize funding sources and approaches to help teams build clear fundraising plans.

-Applications for the Spring 2020 E-Team Program are now open!
-Submit a brief executive summary for the Qualification Phase by December 11—if your innovation or invention is a good fit for the program, you’ll receive custom feedback on your project from our E-Team Programs staff, as well and tips for strengthening your full Stage 1 proposal, with no VentureWell membership required!
+Applications for our Summer 2020 E-Team Grants are now open!
+Submit a brief executive summary for the Qualification Phase by March 20—if your innovation or invention is a good fit for the program, you’ll receive custom feedback on your project from our E-Team Programs staff, as well and tips for strengthening your full Stage 1 proposal, no VentureWell membership required!